 On May 24, 2017, Cohen Milstein attorneys Theodore J. Leopold, Leslie M. Kroeger, and Poorad Razavi, along with New York co-counsel, Joseph E. O’Connor of Mainetti, Mainetti, & O’Connor, P.C., filed a product liability and personal injury complaint against Toyota Motor Corporation, Autoliv, one of the world’s largest automotive safety manufacturers and suppliers of airbag systems, and related entities on behalf of Saori Yamauchi, who sustained catastrophic injuries during an accident in her Toyota Sienna as a result of the vehicle’s airbag system deploying in a dangerous manner.

-On September 1, 2016, Mrs. Yamauchi was properly seat belted and driving her 2011 Toyota Sienna minivan in Fishkill, New York.
-As she approached an intersection with a green light, another vehicle failed to stop at a red signal and struck Mrs. Yamauchi’s vehicle as she was making a legal left turn.
-Although the force of the impact was far below the expected catastrophic-injury threshold, Mrs. Yamauchi suffered a devastating injury in that she was rendered, a quadriplegic.
+On September 1, 2016, plaintiff, Saori Yamauchi, a citizen of Japan, who is also a resident of Dutchess County, New York under a valid E2 Visa, was properly seat belted and driving her 2011 Toyota Sienna minivan in Fishkill, New York.
+As she approached an intersection with a green light, another vehicle failed to stop at the red-light signal and struck Mrs. Yamauchi’s vehicle as she was making a legal left turn.
+Rather than protecting her from injury, the defective deployment of the front and side curtain airbags caused Mrs. Yamauchi’s devastating injuries, leaving her permanently disabled as a quadriplegic.